-Cessnock City Council has partnered with local community groups to put together another exciting program of events for NAIDOC Week across the LGA, and everyone is invited to join in.
+Cessnock City Council is proud to have worked with the local community to present another fantastic program of events and activities for NAIDOC Week 2018 across the LGA, and everyone is invited to join in.

 NAIDOC Week is a celebration of Aboriginal and Torres Strait Islander cultures and provides a great opportunity to recognise, enjoy and learn about these cultures in our local community.

-While celebrations are officially held from 2 to 9 July, the program in Cessnock will be kicking off a little earlier with a special performance of Coranderrk at the Cessnock Performing Arts Centre next Thursday 22 June at 8pm.
+While celebrations are officially held from 8 to 15 July, the program in Cessnock kicked off a little earlier with a spectacular sold out matinee performance of Stolen by Jane Harrison on 12 June and will run through to 25 July.

 Cessnock City Mayor, Councillor Bob Pynsent encourages our local community to check out the program and join the NAIDOC Week festivities.

-If you would like to find out more, the local program is available online at www.cessnock.nsw.gov.au/community/events-ceremonies/naidoc, in Council’s admin building, Cessnock City Libraries and participating venues.
+A copy of the program is available online at www.cessnock.nsw.gov.au/NAIDOC or pick up a copy from Council’s admin building, Cessnock City Libraries or participating venues.

 Cessnock City Council would also like to acknowledge the support of Aboriginal Affairs NSW.